Critical steady states of all-to-all squeezed and driven superradiance: An analytic approach: Model II: Driven Superradiance

 We now switch to the second model, given by Eq.~(\ref{eqn:CollectiveResonanceFluoresence}), which we reproduce here for reference

 and whose (unnormalized) steady state can also be written exactly~\cite{@Puri1979,Kilin1980}

 where $\Upsilon=2\Omega/\Gamma$.
 We will refer to this model as driven superradiance, for clarity.
 The model has two ingredients.
 One is the external drive $\Omega\hat{S}_x$, which induces Rabi flopping between the two atomic levels we are considering.
-In the context of an optical cavity, it can be engineered by shining the atoms with laser light resonant with the two-level transition.
+In the context of an optical cavity, it can be engineered by shining the atoms with laser light resonant with the two-level transition [see Fig.~\ref{fig:CRFModel}(a), left].
 The second ingredient is collective decay, mathematically described by the jump operator $\sqrt{\Gamma/N}\hat{S}^-$.
 This effective decay process is a consequence of photon leakage through the cavity mirrors, whereby atomic excitations are transformed into intracavity photons that then quickly escape the system.
-As in the SDM, these photons do not carry information about which atom they were emitted from, so the decay process is collective.
+As in squeezed superradiance, these photons do not carry information about which atom they were emitted from, so the decay process is collective [see Fig.~\ref{fig:CRFModel}(a), right].
 The effective atomic description in terms of $\hat{S}^-$, which neglects intracavity photon dynamics, arises after adiabatic elimination of the cavity degree of freedom, which is a valid procedure when the lifetime of a photon inside the cavity is much shorter than any other relevant timescale~\cite{Bonifacio1971}.
 Equation~(\ref{eqn:CollectiveResonanceFluoresenceII}) also describes a simplified instance of the phenomenon known as cooperative resonance fluorescence in the limit where single particle emission into free space is neglected~\cite{Carmichael_1980,Drummondo1980,Walls1980}.

 In the thermodynamic limit, driven superradiance displays a continuous steady state phase transition as a function of $\Upsilon=2\Omega/\Gamma$, as shown in Fig.~\ref{fig:CRFModel}~\cite{Carmichael_1980,Drummondo1980,Walls1980}: \begin{itemize} \item When $\Upsilon<1$, the steady state is a highly pure polarized state pointing along